MicrobialGenomics-IrsicaixaOrg/fcatala_advanz4/README.md

 # Advanz4

-## Introduction
+## Introduction 🦠

 This repository contains the code and documentation for the analyses presented in the paper:

-**Dolutegravir Restores Gut Microbiota in Late-stage HIV-1 UNlike Darunavir: An Open-Label, Randomized Clinical Trial**
+**Dolutegravir Restores Gut Microbiota in Late-stage HIV-1 Unlike Darunavir: An Open-Label, Randomized Clinical Trial**

 (*ClicialTrials.gov; NCT02337322*)

-## Study Summary
+## Study Summary 📋

 Late HIV-1 presentation is associated with impaired immune reconstitution and gut microbiota dysbiosis.
 In this substudy of a multicentre, open-label and randomized clinical trial, 88 antiretroviral-naïve individuals with very advanced HIV were randomized to receive lamivudine/abacavir combined with either dolutegravir (DTG) or ritonavir-boosted darunavir (DRV/r) and followed for 2 years.